mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

 .. index:: annotation; associated with; models
 .. index:: annotation; associated with; definitions

-A model annotation is an annotation that associated annotation data directly with the model definition itself.
+A model annotation associates annotation data directly with the model definition itself.
 This is exactly the kind of annotation we saw when describing :ref:`experimental-conditions`, *e.g.,*